neilk17/Nest/README.md

 # Nest
-A web-app built to help homeless people around the world find resources such as shelters and public toilets.
+A web-app built to help homeless people around the world find resources like shelters and public toilets.